flecs-hub/flecs-cs/README.md

 # flecs-cs

-Automatically updated C# bindings for https://github.com/SanderMertens/flecs with native dynamic link libraries.
+Semi-automatically updated C# bindings for https://github.com/SanderMertens/flecs with native dynamic link libraries.
+The lower-level unsafe C# "bindings" are automatically generated but the higher level "wrapper" is manually written.

 ## How to use